openlawteam/lao-docs/docs/SmartContracts.md

 ## How are the smart contracts related to MolochDAO?

-OpenLaw, the initial service provider for The LAO, has worked with the MolochDAO v2 of the MolochDAO smart contracts.
+OpenLaw, the initial service provider for The LAO, has worked with the MolochDAO to develop v2 of the MolochDAO smart contracts.
 More information about the collaboration can be found [here](https://medium.com/@thelaoofficial/the-lao-joins-forces-with-moloch-dao-and-metacartel-to-begin-to-standardize-dao-related-smart-b6ee4b0db071).

 ## Will The LAO smart contracts be audited?